2025 Employers' Guide to Utah Small Business Taxes

 Does Utah Require Estimated Payments of the Franchise and Income Tax?

-Yes, all businesses with a tax liability of $3,000 or more in the current or previous tax year must make estimated quarterly payments.
-Payments are due on April 15, June 15, September 15, and December 15.
+Yes, businesses with a tax liability of $3,000 or more in the current or previous tax year must make estimated quarterly payments.
+These payments are due on April 15, June 15, September 15, and December 15.

 Does Utah Have a Pass-Through Entity Election?

-Sole proprietorships, partnerships, and LLCs (generally) are considered pass-through entities by default.
+Yes, sole proprietorships, partnerships, and LLCs are considered pass-through entities by default in Utah.
 If your business is an LLC, you may elect to be taxed as an S corporation.
+Additionally, Utah allows businesses to make a pass-through entity election to pay state income tax at the entity level, which may offer tax benefits to owners.

 Do Utah Businesses Have Withholding Obligations?

-- Pay workers for work done in another state (they may subtract out-of-state withholdings from Utah withholding)
+• Pay workers for work done in another state (you may subtract out-of-state withholdings from Utah withholding).

 Do Partnerships and LLCs Pay Utah’s Corporate Franchise and Income Tax?